whage/docker-presentation/slides/docker.md

 - Docker images use this format
 - the containerized app doesn't know, doesn't care
-- like stacking layers of film on each other
 - efficient storage
-	- the bottom layers can be shared
+	- containers can share the layers
 	- only the deltas are recorder in new layers
-- only the top layer is writable, only for the duration of the container
+- only the top layer is writable

 ---